bsc-s2/lua-resty-awsauth/lib/resty/awsauth/aws_signer.md

  - `expires` is the expire time of a presigned url in seconds, it will overwrite the value of `default_expires`.

+ - `signing_date` is a 8 digital date string like '20170131' used to specify a custom siging date.

 The return values depend on the following cases: